We are no longer accepting applications for the Fall 2019/Spring 2020 sessions. Please check back soon for the next call for applications.

 Interaction with global health and policy leaders: Fellows will have the opportunity to interact with global health practitioners and public policy experts at Duke, as well as with international experts from multilateral and bilateral development agencies and global health foundations.
 They will also be able to participate in an annual policy dialogue hosted by the Center, which will bring together about a dozen technical experts and policymakers.

 Applications are invited from candidates in low- and middle-income countries who have a background in health policy, health financing and delivery, or government financing of health services.
-Candidates must have at least a masters’ degree and a minimum of two years of relevant work experience.
+Candidates must have at least a masters’ degree, a minimum of two years of relevant work experience, and available to be a resident fellow at Duke University in Durham, North Carolina.
 Early- to mid-career researchers are particularly encouraged to apply.
 Since the Center’s country partnership work will primarily be focused in Ghana, India, Kenya, Myanmar, Nigeria, and Sri Lanka, candidates from these countries will be given preference.

 The Center wishes to be flexible in terms of the preferred background skills of the candidate, as we recognize that fellows could come from academia, government, think tanks, NGOs, bilateral or multilateral development agencies or consulting firms, and we want to be open to finding the right candidates from across any of these sectors.
 Experience in conducting health research (quantitative and/or qualitative) would be preferred.

-The fellowship is being funded by a small family foundation.
+This is a paid fellowship that is funded by a small family foundation.